Mindfulness Course Introduction

 In addition, here are some other mindfulness (vipassana/insight) meditation sittings that may be of interest:

 - Monday Night Dharma Talk & Meditation with Jack Kornfield & Friends livestreamed beginning at 10:15 PM (30-40 min. guided meditation, brief break, teaching talk) *A recording will be available on the Spirit Rock Facebook page to listen to at your convenience.

-- Wednesday Evening Zoom Meditation with Pierre Zimmerman (One Roof – Saratoga Springs) 5:30-6:30 PM *Email Pierre 24 hours in advance of the program to receive the Wednesdays Zoom link.
+- Wednesday Evening Meditation with Pierre Zimmerman (One Roof – Saratoga Springs) 5:30-6:30 PM at the Hall of Springs *Seating is LIMITED (for health & safety), and pre-registration is required 24 hours in advance.

 - Wednesday evening Drop-In Class with Tara Brach from 7:30-9:00 PM livestreamed through Tara’s Facebook and Tara’s YouTube (30-min. meditation instruction/guided meditation, 60-min. teaching talk)

 - Wednesday evening Meditation + Talk with Dr. Rick Hanson via Zoom from 9-10:30 PM (35 min. guided meditation, 10-min. break, 45-min. talk and Q&A)